-Cyclophosphamide-Based Chemotherapy: In a double-blind, placebo-controlled trial of Ondansetron Injection (three 0.15-mg/kg doses) in 20 patients receiving Vomiting in Pediatric Patients Aged 2 to 12 Years (Continued) cyclophosphamide (500 to 600 mg/m2) chemotherapy, Ondansetron Injection was significantly more effective than placebo
+Cyclophosphamide-Based Chemotherapy: In a double-blind, placebo-controlled trial of Ondansetron Injection (three 0.15-mg/kg doses) in 20 patients receiving cyclophosphamide (500 to 600 mg/m2) chemotherapy, Ondansetron Injection was significantly more effective than placebo in preventing nausea and vomiting.
+The results are summarized in Table 9.

 Table 9.
-Therapeutic Response in Prevention of Chemotherapy-Induced Nausea and
+Therapeutic Response in Prevention of Chemotherapy-Induced Nausea and Vomiting in Single-day Cyclophosphamide Therapya in Adults